CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-13.md

       lsadump::dcsync /domain:defenderxdr.internal /user:krbtgt
       ```

-      > **Note:** If you see an error message indicating that the command failed, it is due to antivirus,
+      > **Note:** If you see an error message indicating that the command failed, it is due to antivirus, perform the below steps and then run **step 16**again

       > 1. Navigate to Windows Security and click on **Virus & threat protection**.
       ![image](./media/attack1n1.png)